pipoprods/vim-todo-lists/README.md

 Usage
 -----

-Plugin is automatically applied for files named `TODO`.
+Plugin is automatically applied for files with `-branchbench.md` extension.

 ##### TODO Items